artibet/react-sidebar-layout/README.md

 ### Topbar Logo

 The react-sidebar-layout supports a logo at the topbar.
 Usually this logo is displayed only when the windows size is bellow breakpoint and it is an alternative to the applications logo (obviously it can be the same with smaller size and/or color).
-Lets create a smaller instance of the app's logo:
+Let's create a smaller instance of the app's logo:

 ```js
 <SidebarLayout